lino-framework/book/docs/specs/finan.rst

 .. class:: FinancialVouchers

-    Base class for the default tables of all other financial voucher types (:class:`JournalEntries` , :class:`PaymentOrders` and
+    Base class for the default tables of all financial voucher types (:class:`JournalEntries` , :class:`PaymentOrders` and
     :class:`BankStatements`).

 .. class:: JournalEntries

+    The base table of all tables on :class:`JournalEntry`.

 .. class:: PaymentOrders